-And if you suddenly notice a lot more, or your ponytail is thinner or you see more scalp, you may be losing more hair than you should, Francesca Fusco, M, D. Once estrogen levels return to normal after delivery, the hair resumes its normal growth cycles and begins to lose all that thick, luscious hair that accumulated over the past 10 months.
+And if you suddenly notice a lot more, or your ponytail is thinner or you see more scalp, you may be losing more hair than you should, according to Francesca Fusco, M. D. Once estrogen levels return to normal after delivery, the hair resumes its normal growth cycles and begins to lose all that thick, luscious hair that accumulated over the past 10 months.
 Some women experience very mild hair loss, but others experience severe hair loss for a few months.

-This type of hair loss (technically, hair loss) is called telogen effluvium and can occur months after a stressful or major life event, such as childbirth, Bethanee Schlosser, MD.
-Hair loss peaks about four months after the incident that caused it, she explains.
+This type of hair loss (technically, alopecia) is called telogen effluvium and can occur months after a stressful or major life event, such as childbirth, explains Bethanee Schlosser, M. Hair loss peaks about four months after the incident that caused it, she explains.
 Creating and maintaining healthy hair depends on solid nutrition.
 In particular, iron, zinc, vitamin B3 (niacin) and protein deficiencies have been linked to several types of hair loss.

 Some medications can cause chronic spread as well, according to Dr. Fusco.
 In particular, those used to control high blood pressure, cancer, arthritis and depression are known to cause hair loss problems, according to the Mayo Clinic.

 Hashimoto's thyroiditis and lupus are two examples of other autoimmune diseases that can cause hair loss, according to DermNet NZ.
-This type of hair loss isn't always reversible, sometimes it can be permanent.
+This type of hair loss isn't always reversible; sometimes it can be permanent.
 However, medications and hair restoration surgeries can help compensate for any hair loss.
 These types of therapies can help you to be more aware of the urge to pull your hair and instead develop other survival mechanisms.

 Examples of vitamin deficiencies that can cause hair loss include a lack of protein, biotin, zinc and iron, according to the American Academy of Dermatology (AAD).
 An underactive thyroid (a medical condition called hypothyroidism) or an overactive thyroid (hyperthyroidism) can cause hair loss because each condition causes a hormonal imbalance.
-Other reasons for hair loss include extreme stress, physical trauma, such as surgery or severe illness; dramatic weight loss in a short period of time; and excessive consumption of vitamin A, Roberts says.
+Other reasons for hair loss include extreme stress; physical trauma such as surgery or severe illness; dramatic weight loss in a short period of time; and excessive consumption of vitamin A, Roberts says.
 All the things women do to manipulate their hair (dyes, chemical treatments, bad brushes, hair dryers and straighteners) can cause damage and breakage as well as contribute to further hair loss or breakage.